ember-learn/cli-guides/guides/advanced-use/pods.md

 ```

 ### podModulePrefix
-Rather than hold your resource directories on the root of your app you can define a POD path using the attribute podModulePrefix within your environment configs.
-The POD path should use the following format: `{appname}/{poddir}`.
+Rather than keep your resource directories on the root of your app, you can create a `pod` directory and specify its path as the `attribute podModulePrefix` within `config/environment.js` The `pod` path should use the following format: `{appname}/{poddir}`.

 ```js
 // config/environment.js